-This laid-back, isolated village is situated at the extreme western tip of the Algarve and is home to some of the Algarve’s most dramatic natural scenery.
+This laidback, somewhat isolated village is situated at the extreme western tip of the Algarve and is home to some of the region’s most dramatic natural scenery.

-Raging seas, towering cliffs and immense beaches make this destination a nature lover’s and a surfer’s paradise.
+With its raging seas, towering cliffs and immense beaches, the destination is a paradise for nature lovers and surfers.

-Expect stunning, desolate and dramatic scenery, but not much else.
+Expect stunning, desolate and breathtaking scenery, but not much else.

-Sagres is 115 km west of Faro Airport.
-The journey from the airport by car takes around an hour and 20 minutes.
+Sagres is 115 kilometres west of Faro Airport, and the journey by car takes around an hour and 20 minutes.

-It is possible to get to Sagres by public transport, but from the airport you’ll need to take a taxi or a bus to Faro train or bus station.
+It is possible to get to Sagres by public transport, but from the airport you will need to take a taxi or bus to Faro train or bus station.

 If you are staying in Sagres, it would be a good idea to hire a car for the duration of your trip.

-Unless you are happy to spend the entire time surfing you may get a little stir crazy here.
+Unless you are happy to spend the entire time surfing you might become a little stir-crazy.

-There isn’t much of historical interest in the town, and this isn’t a conventional tourist destination.
-Apart from the beach and surfing there isn’t a whole lot to do.
+There isn’t much of historical interest in the town, and this is not a conventional tourist destination.
+Apart from the beach and surfing, there isn’t a whole lot to do.

-However, if you are looking for somewhere to escape the crowds and mayhem of the busy tourist spots in the Algarve, Sagres is the place to come to, especially for those who enjoy rugged nature and the outdoors.
+However, if you are looking for somewhere to escape the crowds and fun-filled mayhem of busy tourist spots in the Algarve, Sagres is the place to visit, especially for those who enjoy rugged nature and the outdoors.

 Perhaps the only real attraction (apart from the rugged scenery) is the Fortaleza de Sagres fort.

-This unique defensive structure consists of a single wall.
-The other three sides are protected by sheer cliffs.
-The fort space is vast, but there isn’t much to see with the exception of a wind compass and a small chapel.
+This impressive defensive structure consists of a single wall, while the other three sides are protected by sheer cliffs.
+The fort space is vast, but there isn’t much to see with the exception of a wind compass and small chapel.

-The views over the cliffs though are worth the trip – they are spectacular.
+Nevertheless, the views over the cliffs are well worth the trip – simply spectacular.

 Situated on the sheltered eastern side of the headland of Sagres is the fishing harbour.

-Here you’ll get to see fisherman bringing in their catch throughout the day.
+Here you will be able to watch fisherman bringing in their catch throughout the day.

-The glorious beach of Praia da Mareta is situated on the western side of the headland.
+The stunning Praia da Mareta Beach is situated on the western side of the headland.

 Cabo de São Vicente